Consumer medicine information

 • sudden signs of allergic reactions such as rash, itching or hives, shortness of breath, wheezing, coughing, or swelling of limbs, face, lips, mouth, tongue or throat which may cause difficulty swallowing or breathing

-• severe stomach cramps and/or pain, bloody diarrhoea, fever, severe headache, skin rash and increased sensitivity of the skin to sun
+• severe stomach or abdominal cramps or pain with nausea, vomiting, bloody diarrhoea, fever, severe headache and skin rash

 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.